ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/sec07.md

 ## **Xinyao Song:**
 #### **I DID**
-- Finished Jest testing for two screens
+- Refined course detail page UI so it looks neat and use the same type of icons as the rest of the app

 #### **I WILL DO**
-- Fix bug in home
+- Fix bug for the animated search bar so that everything looks right in the user usgae flow

 #### **BLOCKERS**
 - N/A